Phil Hare -> Acoustic Guitarist -> Guitars

 Having said that, for many years I played mandolin in ceilidh and country dance bands and at folk sessions and every so often, I get called upon to play a few Celtic instrumentals in such surroundings.
 However, until a little while back, I had one problem with that: I didn't actually have a mandolin!

 So, a good friend of mine called John Lynch built me one.
-The JOHN LYNCH PEARDROP MANDOLIN (2008) is constructed from maple, mahogany and ash and is a lovely flat-backed instrument which I play mainly for fun.
+This mandolin is constructed from Maple, Mahogany and Ash and is a lovely flat-backed instrument which I play mainly for fun.

 Martin C1K Concert Ukulele, Made in Mexico 2014